Crow (comics): Alexander Frederick "Alex" Corvis

-He appears in The Crow: Salvation, the third movie in the series.
-Alexander Frederick "Alex" Corvis (portrayed by Eric Mabius) is convicted of murdering his girlfriend, Lauren (portrayed by Jodi Lyn O'Keefe), and then executed in the electric chair.
+In The Crow: Salvation, the third film in the series, Alexander Frederick "Alex" Corvis (portrayed by Eric Mabius) is falsely-convicted of murdering his girlfriend, Lauren (portrayed by Jodi Lyn O'Keefe), and then executed in the electric chair.
 Alex is assisted by Lauren's younger sister, Erin (portrayed by Kirsten Dunst), as they uncover the mystery surrounding the murder.
-Alex is the only reborn whose make-up appeared mysteriously and wasn't provided purposefully, but rather appeared in the form of burn scars on his face.
+Alex is the only reborn whose make-up wasn't provided purposefully, but rather appeared in the form of burn scars on his face.

 James "Jimmy" Cuervo

-Appears in The Crow: Wicked Prayer, the fourth movie in the series, which was based on the fifth book of the Crow series of the same name (Dan Cody was the character's name in the book).
+James Cuervo appears in The Crow: Wicked Prayer, the fourth film in the series, which was loosely based on the fifth book of the Crow series of the same name (Dan Cody was the character's name in the book).

-As in the book, James "Jimmy" Cuervo (portrayed in the movie by Edward Furlong) and his girlfriend Lily "Ignites the Dawn" (Leticia "Dreams The Truth" Hardin in the novel and portrayed by Emmanuelle Chriqui in the film) are hunted down by a gang of Satanists who want to steal her eyes for use in an outlandish ritual.
+As in the book, James "Jimmy" Cuervo (portrayed by Edward Furlong) and his girlfriend Lily (Leticia Hardin in the novel and portrayed by Emmanuelle Chriqui in the film) are hunted down by a gang of Satanists who want to steal her eyes for use in an outlandish ritual.
 She and Jimmy are both killed in the process.
-Jimmy then goes on a journey to avenge his and his girlfriend's death and take down the satanists in the process.
+Jimmy then goes on a journey to avenge his and his girlfriend's death and take down the gang in the process.